objc1/objc1/README.md

 #### Software Engineer and iOS developer, now based in Ontario, Canada.

 Developing an app that uses an advanced AI model to monitor and improve your mental health.
-Incubated at the Harvard Innovation Labs and biotech accelerator @ Nucleate now in partnership with Harvard Business School.
+Incubated at the **Harvard Innovation Labs** and **biotech accelerator @ Nucleate** now in partnership with **Harvard Business School**.
 The app helps adults optimize their well-being through the management of stress, sleep, and burnout.
 During my journey in the startup, I’ve been working on developing a mobile application which is aimed to fetch users' health data via HealthKit and send it to Firebase.
-We’ve launched study research among MIT and Harvard students and are planning to expand our research.
+We’ve launched study research among **MIT** and **Harvard students** and are planning to expand our research.

 ---